 Our team of occupational therapists are experts in understanding the influence of the person, environment, & occupation and work with children and families to promote sensory integration, motor skills, and social interactions that support independence in everyday activities and meaningful participation in life.

-Kaitlin Hughes specializes in Sensory Integration, Handwriting Without Tears, Autism Spectrum Disorder, Interactive Metronome, and School-Based Occupational Therapy.
+Kaitlin H specializes in Sensory Integration, Handwriting Without Tears, Autism Spectrum Disorder, Interactive Metronome, and School-Based Occupational Therapy.